canonical-ols/snapstore-snap-docs/en/airgap.md

 By default, the Snap Store Proxy operates in online mode.
 It acts as a smart proxy to the general SaaS Snap Store.

-Snap Store Proxy can operate in offline mode and act as a local Snap Store, meaning it can be deployed in networks that are disconnected from the internet.
+Snap Store Proxy can operate in offline mode and act as a local Snap Store (on-prem store), meaning it can be deployed in networks that are disconnected from the internet.

 The intended use case for this mode are network restricted environments where no outside traffic is allowed or possible.